Cutting announcement publish time from 12 minutes to 5

 Organize by what admins decide, not by data schema

-The original form was structured around the database: fields appeared in the order they existed in the schema.
+The original form was structured around the database.

 Content fields moved to the left.